-SECTION 8 How to contact the Railroad Retirement Board
+SECTION 7 How to contact the Railroad Retirement Board

 The Railroad Retirement Board is an independent Federal agency that administers comprehensive benefit programs for the nation's railroad workers and their families.
-If you receive your Medicare through the Railroad Retirement Board, it is important that you let them
+If you receive your Medicare through the Railroad Retirement Board, it is important that you let them know if you move or change your mailing address.
+If you have questions regarding your benefits from the Railroad Retirement Board, contact the agency.

 Method Railroad Retirement Board - Contact Information

 CALL 1-877-772-5772

 Calls to this number are free.

-If you press "0," you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.
+If you press "0", you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.

 If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.

 TTY 1-312-751-4701

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are not free.

 WEBSITE rrb.gov/

-SECTION 9 Do you have group insurance or other health insurance from an employer?
+SECTION 8 Do you have group insurance or other health insurance from an employer?